NBICreator/NBICreator/README.md

 If you have problems, check out the [FAQ] (https://github.com/NBICreator/NBICreator/wiki/FAQ)

 Documentation is available in the [Wiki](https://github.com/NBICreator/NBICreator/wiki)

+# Acknowledgements
+* Application and file icons created by T-Short

 # License
     Copyright 2015 Erik Berglund.
 All rights reserved.